MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     * Confirm that **IKeyExists** is `True`.
 If it's `False`, add `APPINSIGHTS_INSTRUMENTATIONKEY` and `APPLICATIONINSIGHTS_CONNECTION_STRING` with your ikey GUID to your application settings.

-    *  If your application refers to any Application Insights packages, enabling the App Service integration might not take effect and the data might not appear in Application Insights.
+    *  If your application refers to any Application Insights packages, enabling the App Service integration might not take effect, and the data might not appear in Application Insights.
 An example would be if you previously instrumented, or attempted to instrument, your app with the [ASP.NET Core SDK](./asp-net-core.md).
 To fix the issue, in the portal, turn on **Interop with Application Insights SDK**.
 You'll start seeing the data in Application Insights.

         > [!IMPORTANT]
         > This functionality is in preview.